informatics-isi-edu/deriva-client-bundle/README.md

 * `CentOS` (7 or greater), others:

-    For Centos7 (and other distros) that do not provide a package manager based distribution of Python3 PyQt5 bindings, the DERIVA GUI components are not officially supported.
-NOTE: It is possible to install the `manylinux1_x86_64` wheel via `pip`, and while the GUI software components may function properly, they have not been thoroughly tested.
+    For Centos7 (and other distros) that do not provide a package manager based distribution of the Python3 PyQt5 bindings, the DERIVA GUI components are not officially supported.
+NOTE: It is possible to install the PyQt5 `manylinux1_x86_64` wheel via `pip`, and while the GUI software components may function properly with this package, they have not been thoroughly tested.
     ```sh
     pip3 install PyQt5==5.11.3
     ```

-##### 2. Install other dependencies via `pip`
+##### 2. Install other dependencies via `pip`:

 * __bdbag__: `pip3 install bdbag[boto,globus]`

-##### 3. Install DERIVA software from GitHub source
+##### 3. Install DERIVA software from GitHub source:

 * __deriva-py__: `pip3 install --upgrade git+https://github.com/informatics-isi-edu/deriva-py.git`
 * __deriva-catalog-manage__: `pip3 install --upgrade git+https://github.com/informatics-isi-edu/deriva-catalog-manage.git`